-- It requires a simple manual step in order to configure a webserver to protect direct access to
+- It requires a simple manual steps in order to configure a webserver to protect direct access to

 /wp-content/uploadsfolder.
-For more information, please check How to manage access to WordPress media library;
+For more information, please check our installation instructions;

 - It does not change a physical file’s location, content or URL.
 Upon deactivation, everything goes back to normal;

 - It protects all the allowed by WordPress core file types and those that are extended with third-party plugins (e.g.

 .sketch, etc.).
 For the list of all allowed extensions, check official WP documentation for the wp_get_ext_types() core function;